Lizurt/MuzkatServer/README.md

-# MuzkatServer
+# About
-Server logic for Muzkat app based on spring
+Server logic for [Muzkat](https://github.com/Lizurt/Muzkat) app based on spring